 Although children with cystic fibrosis may still become very ill, early treatment can help them live longer, healthier lives.

-About 1 in 3,000 babies born in the UK has congenital hypothyroidism.
+About 1 in every 2,000 to 3,000 babies born in the UK has congenital hypothyroidism.
 Babies with congenital hypothyroidism don't have enough of the hormone thyroxine.

 Without thyroxine, babies don't grow properly and can develop learning disabilities.